 How to Treat Habitual Tooth Gnashing

 Unlike tooth decay and gum disease, there isn’t one specific treatment each stage of bruxism.
 The causes and effects of the condition are different for each patient, and treating bruxism often depends on addressing an underlying dental issue.
 For many patients, stress relief techniques can help alleviate jaw tension and pressure, halting the habit and reducing the risk of dental and overall health problems.
 Dr. Fondriest also offers a custom made oral appliance, similar to a sports mouth guard, designed to protect your teeth from each other while you sleep.
-Many find that wearing a night guard will offer relief of your jaw pain.
+Many find that wearing a mouth guard will offer relief of your jaw pain.

 Cosmetic and Restorative Treatment Options for Worn Teeth

 Our office offers two treatment options to restore teeth that are worn from excessive clenching: no prep veneers and dental crowns.
 Veneers are ideal for damaged anterior teeth.
 Crowns may be better suited to address worn molars.

 Modern advances in dentistry now allow for porcelain veneer placement without the need to remove enamel.
 Traditional veneers required that the front of teeth be “prepped,” a process that involves drilling on the teeth.
 No prep veneers use the most advanced porcelain available on the market.
 The ultra thin ceramics are as thin as .2 mm and are very strong and durable.
 Most porcelain veneers are brittle.
 The non-brittle porcelain material we use bonds to your teeth without cracking.
 This allows your natural tooth to be preserved.
 In many cases, there is no need for local anesthesia when placing no prep veneers.

 Our office also offers dental crowns that can be manufactured from multiple materials.
 Our dentist generally prefers ceramic crowns over metal.
 Ceramic crowns are more aesthetically pleasing.
 There is a lower risk for the development of a black line at the gum line.
 Ceramic restorations can also be made thinner, which requires less tooth reduction, and they will not stain or change color.
 Ceramics are more bio-compatible than metal which may reduce gum recession. the newest ceramics can stand up to chronic tooth gnashing.